Skip to navigationSkip to contentSkip to footer

 Educational Objectives

-The current program educational objectives were developed as part of the program’s ongoing efforts to maintain through innovation an undergraduate program that meets the needs of our constituents.
+The educational objectives were developed as part of the program’s ongoing efforts to maintain through innovation an undergraduate program that meets the needs of our constituents.
 The current educational objectives of the undergraduate program are:

 1. Graduates will become principals in the industries associated with engineering and professional engineers starting-up and growing their own new firms.
 They will become recognized experts working in government, consulting firms, and international organizations around the country and around the world addressing some of the most challenging problems of our times.